mikeroswell/MeanRarity/README.md

 # MeanRarity
 Repository for development of MeanRarity R package

-The goals of the package are to document and share the code and, perhaps more importantly, quantitative "methods" for Roswell et al. 2020 _Oikos_ and to provide a discrete, shareable codebase for working with mean rarity and associated CI.
+The goals of the package are to document and share the code and, perhaps more importantly, the quantitative aspects of the concepts discussed in Roswell et al. 2020 _Oikos_ and to provide a discrete, shareable codebase for working with mean rarity and associated CI.

-In the Author's estimation, the cool functions are `rarity()`, which simply computes the Hill diversity, but parameterizes this in terms of the mean rarity, `rarity_plot()`, which makes balance plots to visualize mean rarity, and `fit_SAD()`, which is a potentially novel way to simulate species abundance
+In the Author's estimation, the core functions are `rarity()`, which simply computes the Hill diversity, but parameterizes this in terms of the mean rarity, `rarity_plot()`, which makes balance plots to visualize mean rarity, and `fit_SAD()`, which is a potentially novel way to simulate species abundance